-That’s why holiday promotions are invaluable at a chamber level.
+That’s why holiday promotions and engagement are invaluable at a chamber level.
 You may not be selling items for Christmas but using holidays in your marketing is a way to appeal to the audience, get them excited, and refresh your marketing on a constant basis.

 But how does an entity like the chamber get involved in the holidays?
 After all, you don’t have the leverage of holiday sales.
 But there are tons of other things you can do to attract attention.
 First, let’s talk about holidays.

 Using Holidays at the Chamber of Commerce